 Attendance: At The University of Texas at Arlington, taking attendance is not required.
 Rather, each faculty member is free to develop his or her own methods of evaluating students' academic performance, which includes establishing course-specific policies on attendance.
-As the instructor of this section, I will not take attendance during lectures, but attendance will be taken at all lab sessions and factored into your Lab grade.
+As the instructor of this section, I expect you to attend class regularly.
+I will not take attendance during lectures, but attendance will be taken at all lab sessions and factored into your Lab grade.

-Lab Attendance Policy: Attendance is required.
 A student will receive no credit for a lab session they do not attend.